larsthmn/music-quiz/README.md

 ```
 make debug
 ```
 to copy the spotify config to the frontend and backend folders.
+This has only to be done once at the setup and when the original spotify.json is changed.

 Change to the `frontend` directory and start the frontend with
 ```